-- We used version 1.01 of the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers.
-See Anaya and Jones (2009) for assumptions and limitations of the model. - The groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers contains 2 layers.
-However, only layer 2 (comprised of the undifferentiated Trinity Group hydrostratigraphic units) was used for calculating water budget flows in the Hill Country portion of the Trinity Aquifer within the district. - We used the groundwater availability model for the Edwards-Trinity (Plateau) instead of the groundwater availability model for the Hill Country portion of the Trinity Aquifer because the Edwards-Trinity (Plateau) Aquifer model covers the entire geographical areas of district.
-Both groundwater availability models are aligned with different model grid orientations which prevent combining the results from each without double accounting or omitting important water budget information. - The model was run with MODFLOW-96 (Harbaugh and others, 1996).
+- The groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley Aquifers contains 2 layers: within Bandera County River Authority and Groundwater District, these generally represent the Edwards Group and equivalent limestone hydrostratigraphic units of the Edwards-Trinity (Plateau) Aquifer (Layer 1) and the undifferentiated Trinity Group hydrostratigraphic units or equivalent units of the Edwards-Trinity (Plateau) Aquifer (Layer 2). - An individual water budget for the district was determined for the Edwards-Trinity (Plateau) Aquifer (Layers 1 and 2, combined) and the Trinity Aquifer (Layer 2).
+The Pecos Valley Aquifer does not occur within Bandera County River Authority and Groundwater District and therefore no groundwater budget values are included for it in this report. - We used the groundwater availability model for the Edwards-Trinity (Plateau) Aquifer instead of the groundwater availability model for the Hill Country portion of the Trinity Aquifer because the Edwards-Trinity (Plateau) Aquifer model covers the entire geographical area of the district.
+Both groundwater availability models are aligned with different model grid orientations which prevent combining the results from each without double accounting or omitting important water budget information. - Water budget terms were averaged for the period 1981 to 2000 (stress periods 2 through 21) - The model was run with MODFLOW-96 (Harbaugh and others, 1996).